 Jen Greer-Morrissey, MEd

-Ms. Greer-Morrissey has worked over a decade directing service learning programs in academic institutions.
+Ms. Greer-Morrissey has more than fifteen years of experience directing service learning programs in academic institutions.
 She provides students with guidance on projects, a thorough knowledge of the Boston area non-profit landscape, and expertise on service learning best-practices.

 Local nonprofit organizations interested in TUSM volunteers may email Jen Greer-Morrissey for more information.